Partner IVF is a type of IVF that lets both partners become physically involved in the conception of their baby.

 These tests are required as part of the routine screening process before treatment.
 You and your partner will need to have the blood tests completed and the results will be forwarded to your specialist.

-It is mandatory for women who are considering using donated sperm to attend a counselling session with their partner.
+It is mandatory for couples who are considering using donated sperm to attend a counselling session with their partner.
 Counselling provides the opportunity to discuss treatment on a more personal level.
 It allows couples to raise issues that are more private, such as individual concerns, relationship difficulties, or current life situations that may affect their experience of treatment.

 Before beginning your treatment, you will also be required to have a patient education presentation.
 This presentation may be self-directed or done by the clinic fertility nurses.
 Information will be provided about your treatment cycle, medications and their side effects, and any day-to-day requirements.
 You (and your partner) will be given consent forms to fill in and sign.
 Consent forms are required to be returned before commencement of the treatment.